missionpinball/mpf-docs/hardware/voltages_and_power/voltages_and_power.rst

    We cannot stress this enough.
    Not ensuring this will be very dangerous!

-In general, it is preferred to connect the ground at the PSUs then below the playfield.
+In general, it is preferred to connect the ground at the PSUs than below the playfield.
 Then run a separate ground for each power rail from the PSU to the playfield.